rrigato/architecture/clean_craftsmanship/first_edition.md

 - First focus on the functionality then focus on the design structure

 - Every engineer on the team leaves the code in a better place than when they checked it out because they know a passing test suite meets the business requirements

+- software engineering is breaking down large and complex systems into a set of small problems